CHIANTI -- an atomic database for emission lines -- Paper XVII: Version 10.1, revised ionization and recombination rates and other updates: Revised ionization and recombination rate coefficients

 The procedure for each ion examined is discussed in more detail later in the following Sections.

-Finally, we note that \cite{dufresne_delzanna:2019} and \cite{dufresne_etal:2020} recently calculated ionization cross sections for all ions of carbon and oxygen using FAC and AUTOSTRUCTURE \citep{badnell:2011}, and provided comparisons to the available experimental data.
+Finally, we note that \cite{dufresne_delzanna:2019} and \cite{dufresne_etal:2020} recently calculated ionization cross sections for all ions of carbon and oxygen using FAC and AUTOSTRUCTURE \citep{badnell:2011}, and provided comparisons to available experimental data.
+Cross sections for collisional ionization from ground states were in most cases close (within 15\%) to the Dere (2007) ones.
 The calculations were focused on ionization from metastable levels, and will be made available in a future CHIANTI release.
-Cross sections from the present work are retained for carbon and oxygen to produce a consistent set of ionization data for all elements.
-Cross sections for collisional ionization from ground states in those works were in most cases within 15\% of Dere (2007).